Martin Sulzmann

 We repeatedly transmit the value (in an infinite loop) to

-retrieve the value of a Future
+retrieve the value of a Futurean arbitrary number of times

 calls).
 We refer to this as the “server-side” approach.

-We can access the value via get
+We can access the value via get by performing a

 receive operation on the channel.
 This operation blocks if no value is